 If you collect credit card information from customers, make sure you have the proper firewalls and access control measures in place and have followed the requirements for physical security.
 Learn more about how you can make network diagrams that help you prove and maintain compliance by meeting criteria outlined in PCI compliance standards.

-As we’ve hinted, Lucidchart provides the best solution for logical and physical network diagramming.
+As we’ve hinted, Lucidchart is a dynamic options as you look for logical and physical network diagramming solutions.
 The following features within Lucidchart will strengthen your network diagrams so you have enough information at your disposal to diagnose and troubleshoot errors.

-Lucidchart offers templates for generic network and server rack diagrams, as well as templates specific to Cisco and AWS.
+Lucidchart offers templates for generic network and server rack diagrams.
 If none of the templates match the framework of your office or data center, Lucidchart still has all the shapes you need so you don’t have to completely start from scratch.
 Open our shape libraries for clean, simple symbols to represent your computers, servers, firewalls, etc.

 If you are building a physical network diagram, we also have floor plan templates for recreating your office space.

-With Professional and Team accounts, you can use layers and hotspots to make your diagram’s elements easier to see and find.
+Use Layers and shape Actions to make your diagram’s elements easier to see and find.

-- Layers: You need quite a bit of information to form an effective diagram, but that diagram could become less effective if you dump all of the necessary details in one tight spot.
-With layers in Lucidchart, you can separate different types of information, such as Wi-Fi coverage mapping or additional details about each port.
+- Layers: If you add too much information into a single, tight spot of your diagram, it can become less effective and hard to understand.
+With Layers in Lucidchart, you can separate different types of information, such as Wi-Fi coverage mapping or additional details about each port.
 Just toggle the layers and find the exact information you need.
 You can also create and toggle between current and future state versions of your network diagram when you're hoping to make changes.

-- Hotspots: If your network diagram involves multiple pages, you can use hotspots to show the user where to look next.
-Hotspots allow you to link to other pages within the document, hyperlink to external resources (perhaps to Confluence pages or Jira tickets), and even show, hide, or toggle layers.
+- Shape Actions: If your network diagram involves multiple pages, you can use hotspots to show the user where to look next.
+Shape Actions in Lucidchart allow you to link to other pages within the document, hyperlink to external resources (perhaps to Confluence pages or Jira tickets), and even show, hide, or toggle layers.